 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Heathrow Airport Limited's score of 4 is lower than 84% of the industry.
+Heathrow Airport Limited's score of 52 is higher than 84% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Heathrow Airport Limited is not committed to any reduction initiatives we track.
+Heathrow Airport Limited is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.